galmeida9/Software-Architecture-20-21/as-report.md

 * 2000 students
 ![2000 Students at the same time](report-resources/scalability-2-microservices-2000-st.png)

-**Conclusions:** In this second test, we can conclude that the average times for submiting an answer didn't change and the times for concluding a quiz increased a bit.
-But looking at the architecture view above we find that since each request is processed independently, we have the guarantee that it scales with the hardware, so deploying more instances of the microservices would decrease the average times.
+**Conclusions:** In this second test, we can conclude that the average times for submitting an answer didn't change and the times for concluding a quiz increased a bit for a low number of users.
+For a lot of simultaneous users (1000+), times started to decrease.
+Looking at the architecture view above we find that since each request is processed independently, we have the guarantee that it scales with the hardware, so deploying more instances of the microservices would decrease the average times.

 ![Performance chart](report-resources/scalability_chart.png)

-From the chart we can conclude that even with only one instance of each microservice, the performance was improved and with more instances and hardware it can be further improved.
+From the chart we can conclude that even with only one instance of each micro service, the performance was improved and with more instances and hardware it can be further improved.

 ## 3. Availability